gracehandley/gracehandley/README.md

 ## 👋 Hi, I'm Grace!

 I'm a data scientist & analytics professional with a background in social neuroscience research 🧠📊.
 I specialize in using **SQL**, **R**, **Python**, and **Tableau** to uncover insights and drive data-informed decisions.
-I am always exploring new tools and techniques.
-Passionate about education, healthcare, and behavioral science, I love turning complex data into actionable stories! 🚀
+I am always exploring new tools and techniques 🌱.

+This GitHub includes a mix of personal projects and professional development work, showcasing my ongoing learning and expertise in analytics and data science.

 <!--
 **gracehandley/gracehandley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.